Yoruzaki/smartlocker/docs/wiring_guide.md

 4. **Never mix AC and DC** in the same wire bundle
 5. **Verify polarity** on all power connections
 6. **Test with multimeter** before connecting to Pi
-7. **Start with one locker** - verify it works before wiring all 16
+7. **Start with one locker** - verify it works before wiring all 32
+8. **Use the configuration page** - assign lockers to hardware as you wire them
 8. **Document your wiring** - label every wire and connection
 9. **Use proper wire gauge** - undersized wires can overheat
 10. **Keep wiring organized** - use cable management, labels, and color coding